ryu-ryuk/Empusa/README.md

 - **Additional Conversion Formats 🛠️**: More file types such as DOCX, XLSX, and more image/audio formats will be supported soon.
 - **Refinements**: Refine and properly document about the tool's function and usage on both windows and linux using scripts.

+- **Cloud Storage Integration ☁️**: Empusa will integrate with AWS S3 or Google Cloud Storage to store and manage your converted files.

+-
 ## Getting Started 🚀
 1. Clone the repository:
     ```bash